-If there are ever reasons that require an incompatible change, you can use a two step migration: You can use an intermediate update to ship a new RAUC binary in a bundle created by the old (compatible) version.
-Then use the newly installed RAUC binary for the real update.
+If there are ever reasons that require an incompatible change, you can use a two step migration using an intermediate version.

 9.5 Can I use RAUC with a dm-verity-protected partition?

 Yes you can, as the offline-generated dm-verity hash tree is simply part of the image that RAUC writes to the partition.
 To ensure RAUC does not corrupt the partition by executing hooks or writing slot status information, use type=raw in the respective slot config and use a global (see slot status file) on a separate non-redundant partition with setting statusfile=</path/to/global.status>.